ap-csa-2024-2025/intro-assignment-TinaD1906/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is
+- one of my eye is nearsighted and the other eye is farsighted
 * Ask Mr. Vu anything:
+- how does one practice mindful money spending
-* List your sports and extracurriculars you participate in ur mom
+* List your sports and extracurriculars you participate in
+- VACC, Engineering Club, and phych/neuro club